-Previous editions back as far as April to June 2009 are available from the publications archive.
+Previous editions back as far as April to June 2009 are available from the statistical archive.

 This annual statistical bulletin provides headline figures on greenhouse gas emissions for Northern Ireland (NI), both by source sector and end-user.
 Detailed NI and United Kingdom (UK) emission data can be found in the annual report 'Greenhouse Gas Inventories for England, Scotland, Wales and Northern Ireland', which can be accessed through the National Atmospheric Emissions Inventory website.

-Previous editions back as far as 1990-2008 are available from the publications archive.
+Previous editions back as far as 1990-2008 are available from the statistical archive.

 These climate change indicators are based upon daily weather records provided by the Armagh Observatory.
 The temperature indicators include mean annual air temperature, mean annual minimum air temperature, mean annual maximum air temperature and the number of hot and cold days.
 The precipitation indicators include annual rainfall, percentage seasonal rainfall and the number of snow days.
 The Rivers Agency has produced Flood Maps (NI) to provide a general overview of the flood risk in Northern Ireland.

 The Department of the Environment ran a module on public perceptions to climate change in the January 2012 Northern Ireland Omnibus survey.
 This report summarises people's attitudes towards climate change in Northern Ireland.

 Previous editions back as far as 2009 are available from the statistical archive.